I quit my job as a retail pharmacist just 16 months after graduation.

 So is being a pharmacist worth it?
 I think the answer varies from person to person.
 I know some pharmacists that truly love their jobs.
 But for me, being a retail pharmacist was not worth it.

-However, I do love being able to use my knowledge from pharmacy school to write this blog and help others with their skin care needs!
+However, I do love being able to use my knowledge from pharmacy school to write this blog and work as a pharmacy journalist.
 It's rewarding to me when my readers ask me questions and actually value what I have to say.
 Even though this is not considered a traditional pharmacy career, I love what I do now!
-I want to encourage other pharmacists that might be feeling the way I was (stressed, miserable, trapped) to #jointherevolution for better pharmacist careers!
+I want to encourage other pharmacists or pharmacy students that might be feeling the way I was (stressed, miserable, trapped) to be open to different types of pharmacy careers.